BANELE-MTHEMBU/Student_Management_System/README.md

 ### SMS - Student Management System

-This is a simple student database management system using `mysql` and `flask`.
+This is a simple student database management system using `mongodb` and `flask`.

 ### Programming Languages